DarkWinzo/ChatPulse/README.md

 ## ⚠️ Disclaimer

-This library is not affiliated with WhatsApp Inc. It's an independent implementation for educational and development purposes.
-The library includes simulation mode for safe development and testing.
+This library is not affiliated with WhatsApp Inc. It's an educational implementation showing WhatsApp Web protocol concepts. **WhatsApp servers reject unofficial clients**, so this library cannot connect to real WhatsApp.

+For real WhatsApp integration, use official APIs or established libraries like Baileys or whatsapp-web.js.

 ## 🙏 Acknowledgments

 - WhatsApp for the messaging platform
 - The open-source community for inspiration
+- Baileys and whatsapp-web.js for real WhatsApp integration solutions

 ---